≡ Menu

 The definitions of Tesla’s segments are available here: Automotive and Energy.

-Tesla’s automotive revenue alone (excluding the service segment) accounted for 85.2% of the company’s total sales in fiscal year 2023.
+Tesla’s automotive revenue, which includes the service segment, accounted for 90% of the company’s total revenue in fiscal year 2024, down modestly from 94% in fiscal year 2023.

 Automotive And Energy Gross Profit

-In fiscal 2023, Tesla’s automotive segment generated a gross profit of more than US$16.5 billion, roughly 15X higher than the energy segment’s gross profit of only US$1.1 billion.
+In fiscal year 2024, the automotive segment generated a staggering gross profit of $14.8 billion, more than five times higher than the energy segment’s gross profit of just $2.6 billion.

 Automotive And Energy Gross Margin